Shakthivelms8/dp-420-cosmos-db-dev/instructions/03-migrate-data.md

 1. Return to the **Home** of the Azure portal.

-## Create Azure Data Factory resource
+## Task 02: Create Azure Data Factory resource

 Now that the Azure Cosmos DB SQL API resources are in place, you will create an Azure Data Factory resource and configure all of the necessary components and connections to perform a one-time data movement from one SQL API container to another to extract data, transform it, and load it to another SQL API container.